 Is it like tires where you can use whatever tire brand you want on a wheel?
 Or is it like derailleurs, where you have to use a specific cassette or chain to match the derailleur?
 I don’t want to waste my money buying rotors that won’t work. – Ronny F

 RBR REPLIES: Yes, it’s ok to use Shimano rotors with a SRAM brake set up.
-In fact, I’m using Shimano GRX rotors with my own Force brakes right now because at the time I needed some rotors, those were what was available in my price range.
+In fact, I’m using Shimano GRX rotors with my own Force brakes right now because at the time I needed some rotors, those were the ones available.

 One important thing to look for is to make sure that the rotor size matches your brakes.
 Most road and gravel bikes are using 160mm rotors these days, but a recent road bike I had came with smaller 140mm rotors in the back and larger 160mm rotors in the front.
 (Which gave me plenty of stopping power and maybe saved a little bit of weight.)